 If most of your invoices are written in hope rather than expectation then you may be asking to be taken advantage of by customers who have a reputation for dragging their heels when it comes to making payment.

-For most SME’s late payment of invoices seems to be par for the course, and invariably many of us are either just too damn nice to put the foot down, or in some instances discouraged by sales from chasing too hard for fear of “upsetting the customer”.
+For most SME’s late payment of invoices seems to be par for the course, and invariably many of us are either just too nice, or in some instances discouraged by sales from chasing too hard for fear of “upsetting the customer”.
 In a way it’s understandable, after all, the customer could be a key account or have taken weeks if not months to land, and so the last thing you want to do is jeopardise the relationship.

 Whilst some customers can take their time to settle an invoice, or commonly in the case of larger businesses pay to their terms and not yours, they often supply you with a fair amount of repeat business, and so you are probably reluctant to rock the boat too much provided you’re aware of when the payment is going to be remitted.